Carl Anderson and Mary Bragg with Elise Davis

-Founded in 2008 by singer/songwriter Justin Trawick, “The 9 Songwriter Series” is a touring songwriter collective and live show based in Washington, DC.
+Founded in 2008 by singer/songwriter Justin Trawick, “The 9 Songwriter Series” is a touring live music event based in Washington, DC.
 The show was created with the idea of nine artists getting together and combining their talents in order to play in nicer clubs and to larger amounts of people.
-Each installment features nine solo singer/songwriters performing together in a unique and captivating format, telling stories, and often sitting in each each other and making up music on the spot.
-Where else can you hear almost 30 songs from nine different artists in one evening and often for only $10?
-To date, over 300 different artists have participated in “The 9”, at shows in DC, Baltimore, Annapolis, Philadelphia, New York, Fairfield, Boston, Richmond, Charlottesville, Charlotte, Atlanta, Los Angeles and San Francisco.
+Each installment features nine solo singer/songwriters performing in rotation and often sitting in with each other, providing audiences with a rich, intimate, varied listening experience.
+Where else can you hear almost 30 songs from nine different artists for only $10?
+To date, over 60 different artists have participated in “The 9”, at events in DC, Arlington, Bethesda, Baltimore, Annapolis, New York City, Richmond, Charlottesville, Charlotte, and Philadelphia.

-Follow and Like “The 9” at www.facebook.com/wearethe9 and www.twitter.com/wearethe9 or go to www.wearethe9.com
+Follow and Like “The 9” at www.facebook.com/wearethe9 and www.twitter.com/wearethe9.